 To make the most of your visit with the pediatrician, make a list of those questions and bring them with you.
-Here are seven questions you'll definitely want on the list:
+Here are seven questions to ask about asthma:

-Every child is different, and your child's asthma treatment will be tailored for her medical needs and lifestyle.
-This is where your asthma action plan is a must-have tool.
-This plan, which you'll write with your child's doctor, provides a detailed guide to your child's asthma treatment.
-It includes your child's daily treatment, along with emergency treatment and a guide for what to do in an emergency.
+Treating asthma is different for every child, and your child's asthma treatment will be tailored for their medical needs and lifestyle.
+This is where an asthma action plan is a must-have tool.
+This plan, which you'll write with your child's doctor, provides a detailed guide to your child's asthma treatment and how to control asthma symptoms.
+It includes your child's daily treatment, along with how to provide quick relief in an emergency.

-Your child's asthma may flare up when your child is exposed to specific triggers.
-These may include chemicals, exercise and even the weather.
+Children with asthma may have a flare up when exposed to specific triggers.
+These may include chemicals, exercise and even the weather or air pollution.
 Some common triggers may be in your home, like dust mites or pet fur.
 Once you and your doctor have identified your child's triggers, you can work on making your home trigger-free.
-This handy checklist outlines steps you can take to remove asthma triggers from your home.
+This asthma triggers checklist outlines steps you can take to remove asthma triggers from your home.

-- Who else needs to know about my child's asthma?
+4. Who else needs to know my child has asthma?

-Anyone who takes care of your child should know about your child's asthma.
+Anyone who takes care of your child should know that your child has asthma.
 That includes teachers, coaches, the school nurse and babysitters.
 The easiest way to share the information they need is to show them your child's asthma action plan and give them a copy to keep.
 You can also show them how to use your child's medications.
 With this information in hand, your child's caregivers can make better decisions if they need to help your child through an asthma attack.

 You and your child don't have to face asthma alone.
 Your child's doctor can help you connect with a support group, and plenty of other resources are available.
-You'll find an asthma action plan, trigger worksheet, one family's asthma story and much more right here on our website.
+You'll find an asthma action plan, trigger worksheet, one family's asthma story and much more on our Asthma Education and Resources page.

 Get expert help managing your child's asthma through Children's Health℠ asthma programs.